Quick Team Building Activities: Everything You Need to Know

 Designing team building activities is fun for middle managers, and activities that hit it off with the team can be used as a reward.
 You will find that some activities will be more popular among your team members than others, and you can play these if the group is on target, or for special celebrations.

 Individual challenges of team building activities encourage creativity, taking the initiative, expressing one's self, and speaking in front of others.
 It is also great for finding out who the most competitive team members are.

 Group-based team building exercises can be used to mix people from different walks of life, and help them communicate with each other more effectively.
 They encourage collaboration and communication, while helping the middle manager spot leaders, people who prefer to stay in the background, or identify possible conflicts that might affect relationships at the workplace.

 Having team building activities is not only good for team members, but also managers.
 It helps team leaders develop their leadership skills further, understand their team members' preferences, and learn new ways of motivating individuals.

 There are plenty of team building activities that managers can use to reduce stress, break the ice, and improve interpersonal relationships at the workplace.
 You can have a 5-minute warm up before every meeting, or reward your team for meeting/exceeding targets with a longer, one-hour outdoor activity.
 Make sure that you consult with experienced managers before you create the activities, and do not cause distress to members that might result in legal challenges.
 Keep the atmosphere positive and inclusive, and try to prevent conflict, exclusion, and discrimination.

 If you need help with developing team building activities, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.